 That all sounds very Dune at least, but it seems like details will have to wait until the game is closer to release.

-There’s no official gameplay footage out yet, but the team has made some comments about how things will work in the Dune setting.
+The team has made some comments about how things will work in the Dune setting.
 “The Dune universe is the perfect setting for a strategy game.
 You have major factions, such as House Atreides and House Harkonnen, with a rivalry that spans back centuries.
 You have political intrigue, deception, and warfare, all centered around what is by far the most valuable substance in the universe: Spice.
 And then there is the stage itself, Arrakis, a hostile planet full of hidden wonders to explore.
 Massive sandworms that can devour entire armies, sandstorms, spice harvesters, all of which our amazing team of developers have incorporated into this game.”

 This all implies that the scope of the game is much larger than a typical RTS, where you simply need to outproduce and overwhelm your opponent.
 Other, more subtle, and nonviolent options seem to be available.
 Another quote from the game’s official description confirms these plans.
 “You can deploy agents to sabotage, assassinate, and spy on your opponents; use political means to influence the Landsraad and pass beneficial resolutions; amass incredible wealth and simply overwhelm the other houses through economic and technological supremacy; or you can opt for open war.”

 Aside from the two mentioned factions, House Atreides and House Harkonnen, it is possible that the Fremon and Imperial Sardaukar will fill in one or more additional slots to balance the game out.
-The mention of the sandworms was also expanded on a little, and will apparently be something like environmental hazards that can ambush and destroy your units and spice harvesters if you don’t scan for them before traversing the desert.
+The mention of the sandworms was also expanded on a little and will apparently be something like environmental hazards that can ambush and destroy your units and spice harvesters if you don’t scan for them before traversing the desert.

 Finally, whatever the game does turn out to be when it first arrives, it is clear the team is going to be changing and adapting it in major ways.
 Player feedback will guide the team as it adds more features and content, makes balance changes, and even adds new game modes.